n7s/font-autonym/README.txt

 This font is derived from the Noto Sans open font released under the SIL Open Font License.

-Proof are provided along with a demo webpage making use of the font.
+Proofs are provided along with a demo webpage making use of the font.

 Build steps
 ============

-We are using the smith font development toolchain (https://silnrsi.github.io/silfontdev/).
+We are using the smith open font development toolchain (https://silnrsi.github.io/silfontdev/).

 smith distclean
 smith configure